xioren/ImageGoblin/README.md

-# web goblin v1.4 by xioren
+# web goblin v1.5 by xioren

 **Note: this is a personal project not intended for use**

-### changelog v1.4:
+### changelog v1.5:
-  + significant reworking and optimizations
-  + added collect method to prevent duplicate links, greatly improving program completion time
-  + rework of gamma goblin to be accommodate a greater variety of url formats
+  + homogenize variable names
+  + removed --all argument
+  + modified hungry goblin behavior
+  + removed strings module
+  + new handlers
+  + removed unused handlers
   + code cleanup
   + bug fixes